Darcy's law: Use in coffee brewing

 A number of papers have utilized Darcy's law to model the physics of brewing in a moka pot, specifically how the hot water percolates through the coffee grinds under pressure, starting with a 2001 paper by Varlamov and Balestrino, and continuing with a 2007 paper by Gianino, a 2008 paper by Navarini et al., and a 2008 paper by W. King.
 The papers will either take the coffee permeability to be constant as a simplification or will measure change through the brewing process.

 Additional forms

 Differential expression

 Darcy's law can be expressed very generally as:

 where q is the volume flux vector of the fluid at a particular point in the medium, h is the total hydraulic head, and K is the hydraulic conductivity tensor, at that point.
 The hydraulic conductivity can often be approximated as a scalar.
 (Note the analogy to Ohm's law in electrostatics.
 The flux vector is analogous to the current density, head is analogous to voltage, and hydraulic conductivity is analogous to electrical conductivity.)

 Quadratic law

 For flows in porous media with Reynolds numbers greater than about 1 to 10, inertial effects can also become significant.
-Sometimes an inertial term is added to the Darcy's equation, known as Forchheimer term.
+Usually, an inertial term is added to the Darcy's equation, known as Forchheimer term.
 This term is able to account for the non-linear behavior of the pressure difference vs flow data.